Kalvar/ios-KRImageViewer/README.md

     self.krImageViewer.supportsRotations           = YES;
     //It'll release caches when caches of image over than 200 photos, but it'll be holding current image to display on the viewer. self.krImageViewer.overCacheCountRelease       = 200;
+    //Sorting Rule, Default ASC is YES, DESC is NO. self.krImageViewer.sortAsc                     = YES;
     [self preloads];
 }